openxpki/openxpki/doc/upgrading.rst

-You SHOULD copy over the new default workflows, the old default workflows SHOULD continue working but some of the workflow classes have changed, so in case you made extensions please check the conifguration for deltas!
+You SHOULD copy over the new default workflows, the old default workflows SHOULD continue working but some of the workflow classes have changed, so in case you made extensions please check the configuration for deltas!

 In case you use SCEP please note that the definition of the workflow to use has moved from the "outer" wrapper configuration to the "inner" configuration